📝 Daily control · ⏱️ 3 min read

 How do I motivate older team members who are used to their own way?

 Explain why it's important for the continuity of the business.
-Ask for their experience: they often know best where things go wrong.
+Ask for their experience: they often know where things go wrong.
 Make them an ambassador instead of an opponent.

 Do I need to use a digital system or can it be on paper?